-Peter Vetter is Head of the Fixed Networks Program in Bell Labs and based in Murray Hill, NJ.
+Peter Vetter is Head of the Access & Devices Lab in Bell Labs and based in Murray Hill, NJ.
 He leads research on optical and copper access, access hardware platforms, and access architectures in Antwerp, Murray Hill, Shanghai and Stuttgart.

 During his career, he subsequently worked on liquid crystal displays, optical interconnections, optical access, access systems, access architectures, and green access networks.
 Under his leadership, he and his teams have realized several world-first system demonstrations, including SuperPON, XG-PON2, green Bi-PON, TWDM-PON, XLG-PON (40G-TDM PON) and XG-Fast (10G-DSL).
 He also initiated and managed research on GPON, NG-PON2, and Ethernet Access Node architectures, which became the basis for successful Alcatel-Lucent products.